 .
 These are implemented in the fuzzy TaskBots rule class.

+It is a subclass of GKRule.
 We have actually tied the fact of the rule to the grade here.

 Only we assert the fact if the grade is greater than zero.